laybebe/CANet/README.md

 # CANet
-This the is offical implement of CANet.
+This the is offical implementation of CANet：Class attention network for image recognition.